Javanaut-community/design-patterns/docs/catalog/creational-patterns/builder-pattern.md

     ---

     You need to create different but similar objects.
-Or you want advance controle over the build process
+Or you want to build an object with lots of optional parameters

 -   :material-code-tags:{ .lg .middle } __Implementation__